 How to Get PrEP and PEP

-The only PrEP medication currently approved by the FDA and available to those in the U.S. is called Truvada.
+There are two PrEP medication approved by the FDA and available to those in the U.S.: Truvada and Descovy.
 You can get it with a prescription from a health care provider.
 To receive a prescription for PrEP online, check out the Nurx™ app.
 They’ll connect you with a licensed medical expert who can determine if this medication is a good fit for you, provide a prescription, and have the meds shipped directly to your home in a discreet package.

 PEP can be obtained at an emergency room, doctor’s office, or health care clinic.
 It’s important to start taking it as soon as possible after a possible HIV exposure.